 Fox Chase Cancer Center Philadelphia, Pennsylvania

 The mission of FCCC is to prevail over cancer by marshalling hearts and minds in bold scientific discovery, pioneering prevention, and compassionate care.
-With an overall staff of 2,400, the Center provides both care and conducts research in more than 90 laboratories staffed by 325 physicians and scientists.
+With an overall staff of 2,400, the Center provides both care and conducts research in more than 80 laboratories staffed by 325 physicians and scientists.
+The affiliation with Temple has added value to the cancer center with the addition of 50 research program members from multiple University Departments and the School of Medicine.
 Clinical, basic, and population research conducted by experts across disciplines in turn enables FCCC to translate new research findings into medical applications that may become models for improved cancer care.
 FCCC offers the opportunity for participation in clinical trials both at the Center and out in the community, through its Extramural Research Program.

-The Research Institute for Cancer Prevention was dedicated in 2010 in the Robert C. Young MD Pavilion for Cancer Prevention Research on the FCCC campus.
 Among the prevention-related services offered are special programs to help people with family histories or other specific risks of breast and ovarian cancer, gastrointestinal cancer, melanoma, and prostate cancer.
-The Pavilion includes a Women’s Cancer Center with a broad spectrum of research programs, treatment, and support.
+FCCC has a dedicated Women’s Cancer Center with a broad spectrum of research programs, treatment, and support.

 A notable outreach program is the American-Russian Cancer Alliance (ARCA), a consortium of cancer research institutes led by FCCC for the purpose of bridging scientific research and medical education efforts between the two nations.

 * This profile was provided by the Fox Chase Cancer Center.